luistonido25/n8n-automation-portfolio/AI Lead Capture & Qualification System — Portfolio/README.md

 This architecture can be adapted for:

-- Sales lead intake & qualification
+- Sales lead qualification
 - Support ticket triage
-- Recruitment screening automation
+- Recruitment application screening
+- Complaint escalation systems
 - Enterprise inquiry routing
-- Customer escalation systems
-- Automated onboarding workflows

 ---

 ## 💼 About This Project

-This is a **portfolio demonstration project** built to showcase:
+This is a **portfolio demonstration system** designed to showcase:

-- Advanced automation architecture
-- AI integration in real workflows
+- AI workflow engineering
-- Secure processing pipelines
-- Business intelligence layering
+- Business automation logic
-- Scalable system design
+- Secure system architecture
+- Real-time lead intelligence

-**Note:** This is a proof-of-concept and not a production SaaS deployment.
+It is a proof-of-concept and not deployed as production SaaS.

 ---

 ## 👨‍💻 About Me

+**LUIS CARLOS J. TONIDO**
-LUIS CARLOS J. TONIDO - Automation & AI Integration Specialist
+Automation & AI Integration Specialist

-I build intelligent automation systems that solve real business problems using AI-powered workflows and structured decision logic.
+I design intelligent automation systems that transform manual business processes into scalable AI-powered workflows.

 ---

 ## 📄 License

-Shared for **portfolio purposes**.
+Shared for portfolio purposes.
 Architecture patterns may be referenced but not deployed commercially as-is.

 ---

 <p align="center">
-  <b>⭐ If you found this project interesting, please star it!</b><br>
+  <b>⭐ If you found this project interesting, consider starring it!</b><br>
   <sub>Built with ❤️ using intelligent automation</sub>
 </p>